We all asked ourselves:

 Is it Possible to Break a Poor Cut Diamond?

-When diamonds get cut, if the final diamond has a poor cut, does this mean that it has less strength than a v.good cut diamond for example?
+When diamonds get cut, if the final diamond has a poor cut, does this mean that it has less strength than an excellent cut diamond for example?

 Diamonds as explained above are made from carbon which has been subjected to intense pressure and heat and the molecules merge together thereby making them strong.
 This strength is retained irrespective of the cutting process diamonds consequently go through.
 So an improperly cut diamond does not make it weaker than a properly cut diamond.